Truck (Singaporean band): Background

+According to the "Surprise, Surprise - it's all about Truck" Lion City Rock Episode 54 on (Dec 13, 2022) Red Circle, the members of Truck were, Jay Shotam, Benny Siew and Richard Khan.

-According to an article "A Trip Around the World" in Record Collector magazine, 06 August 2011, the tracks on the album were previously used backing tracks from past October Cherries recordings.
+The "A Trip Around the World" article in Record Collector magazine, 06 August 2011, says that the tracks on the album were previously used backing tracks from past October Cherries recordings.
 New overdubs of vocals, guitars and synthesizers were added by Richard Khan and Benny Siew.
 The result was a new album with a somewhat psychedelic feeling.

-Given that this album was released during Singapore's clampdown period of the early-to-mid 70s, which drastically hindered local distribution and media coverage of what was deemed "Yellow Culture" (including hard rock, heavy metal and/or psychedlic-oriented rock music), the album sold poorly and quickly fell into obscurity.
+Given that this album was released during Singapore's clampdown period of the early-to-mid 70s, which drastically hindered local distribution and media coverage of what was deemed "Yellow Culture" (including hard rock, heavy metal and/or psychedelic-oriented rock music), the album sold poorly and quickly fell into obscurity.
 According to Jay Shotam, it would subsequently be heavily pirated over the years, although exact sales figures, authentic or not, aren't known.

+Later years

 Surprise, Surprise was officially re-issued on CD and LP by Spanish label Guerssen Records in 2004, albeit with scarce, inaccurate information, including that the band is from Malaysia and that the exact names and roles of the band are unknown.
+According to the February 23rd, 2011 article about the album on The Rising Storm, the vocals were reminiscent of Graham Nash, it was a superbly crafted record, and the most surprising thing was how consistent the songs were.

+Truck was the subject of the Lion City Rock Episode 54, published on Dec 13, 2022.